kineticstoolkit/kineticstoolkit_doc/src/numpy_comparisons.md

 # Comparisons

 We can use comparison operators such as `>` or `==` to compare two arrays element-wise.
-In this case, the result is an array of bool:
+In this case, the result is an array of booleans:

 ```{code-cell} ipython3
 import numpy as np